Bashmdz/House-Of-Damascus-Restaurant/README.md

     ![CSS Validation](static/images/css-validator.png)
 ### Unfixed Bugs

-Google Chrome sometimes shows that the website is unsafe, I already sent Google a request to fix this issue.
+Google Chrome sometimes shows that the website is unsafe, a request to Google was sent to fix this issue.

 ## Deployment